Karplus-Lab-OSU/pgd/docs/source/docker.rst

 ::

-   $ fig run web python ./pgd_splicer/ftpupdate.py --pipein < top-100-selection.txt
+   $ docker-compose run web python ./pgd_splicer/ftpupdate.py --pipein < top-100-selection.txt

 To list the proteins that were successfully downloaded, run this command:

 ::

-   $ fig run web ls /opt/pgd/pdb
+   $ docker-compose run web ls /opt/pgd/pdb

 You should see 100 files with names like `pdb1ae1.ent.gz`.